 Update January 2013: Many Allergic Living readers expressed concern about the death in prison of Michael Saffioti, a Washington State man with severe dairy allergy and asthma.
 In early January, the Snohomish County Prosecutor made the decision not to lay any charges, based on a 400-page report compiled by the County Sherriff’s Office.
 The report has not been made public, but Saffioti’s mother says she and her lawyer will be reviewing it.
 Saffioti was supposed to be housed in the medical wing of the jail, but was not.

-The following article is from the Winter 2013 of Allergic Living magazine.
+The following article is from the Winter 2013 issue of Allergic Living magazine.

 Michael Saffioti’s mom Rose thought her 22-year-old son was doing the right thing by turning himself into police after a missed court date last July.
 But for the Washington state man, who had a life-threatening allergy to dairy, one night in jail turned into a death sentence.